 Did Euromaidan Result in Economic Integration with the EU?

 Prior to Euromaidan little efforts had been made by Ukraine to increase economic ties with the EU.
 The Ukraine-EU Association Agreement was ratified by the EU in 2014.
 However, the “Approval Act” which would put the agreement into full force has still not been put into effect.

 Economic integration into the EU is imperative for Ukraine’s economic development.
 In 2013, 24% of Ukrainian exports went to Russia while only 5% or Russian imports came from Ukraine.
 Update*- The Agreement was put into force September 1, 2017.
 Additionally, The visa liberalization agreement finally went into effect June 11, 2017.

 Russian Gas Imports

 Ukraine has historically been very dependent on Russia for its energy needs.
-Prior to Euromaidan Ukraine received 50% of its gas imports from Russia at large price discounts.
-The price paid for Russian gas imports was below what Russia charges its own citizens.
+Indeed, prior to Euromaidan, Ukraine received 50% of its gas imports from Russia at large price discounts.
+Additionally, the price paid for Russian gas imports was below what Russia charges it’s own citizens.
 Unfortunately, Ukraine remains one of the most energy inefficient countries in the world.